kruftindustries/cgminer/README.md

 * voltage - switch the voltage to the GC3355 chips; see below
 * led_off - turn off the LEDs on the Gridseed miner

-When mining scrypt only this version of cgminer does not initialize the SHA cores so that power usage is low.
+When mining scrypt-only this version of cgminer does not initialize the SHA cores so that power usage is low.
 On a 5-chip USB miner, power usage is around 10 W.

-Scrypt code was ported from cgminer version 3.7.2.
 Gridseed support is based largely on the original [Gridseed CGMiner][] and [dtbartle][]'s scrypt modifications.

 [Gridseed CGMiner]: <https://github.com/gridseed/usb-miner/>
 [dtbartle]: <https://github.com/dtbartle/cgminer-gc3355/>